CodeAce136/PRODIGY_CS_05/README.md

 # PRODIGY_CS_05
 NETWORK PACKET ANALYZER
-Python-based packet sniffer tool using Scapy for capturing and analyzing network packets.
+Python-based packet sniffer tool using Scapy for capturing and analyzing network packets and display information like source and destination IP addresses, protocols, ports, and payload data.

 Features:
-Real-Time Packet Capture: Continuously monitors network traffic.
-IP Address Information: Displays the source and destination IP addresses of each packet.
-Protocol Identification: Identifies the protocol used (e.g., TCP or UDP).
-Port Information: For TCP and UDP packets, shows the source and destination ports.
-Payload Display: Optionally prints the payload data of TCP packets.
+1.Interface specification: Users can specify which network interface to use for packet sniffing using the -i or --interface argument.
+2.Packet Count: The -c or --count argument allows users to specify the number of packets to capture.
+3.Packet Filtering: The -f or --filter argument allows users to set a BPF (Berkeley Packet Filter) filter string to capture specific types of packets.
+4.User Feedback: The program provides feedback on the sniffing process which improves user experience.